-- All persons not classified as employed or unemployed. - Example: housewives, students, retirees, disabled persons and those not interested in looking for a job.
+- All persons not classified as employed or - Example: housewives, students, retirees, disabled persons and those not interested

 EMPLOYED

 - Persons who, at any time during the reference week worked at least one hour for pay, profit or family gain (as an employer, employee, own-account worker or unpaid family worker). - Persons who did not work during the reference week because of illness, injury, bad weather, leave, labour dispute and social or religious reasons but had a job, farm, enterprise or other family enterprise to return to. - Those on temporary lay-off with pay who would definitely be called back to work.